 We then reached the Kok River and turned left through Queen Sirikit Botanic Gardens another left took us to the four-mile point out of the park and away from the river.

-We encountered our first hill at around 8k/5miles as we ran up past โรงพยาบาลส่งเสริมสุขภาพตำบลรอบเวียง hospital, I wasn’t too surprised to see a number of runners reverting to a walk but I wasn’t sure that I’d be able to get going again if I followed suit so I kept plugging away knowing there would be a downhill section ahead.
+We encountered our first hill at around 8k/5miles as we ran up past โรงพยาบาลส่งเสริมสุขภาพตำบลรอบเวียง hospital, I wasn’t too surprised to see several runners reverting to a walk but I wasn’t sure that I’d be able to get going again if I followed suit so I kept plugging away knowing there would be a downhill section ahead.
 I was met at the apex by the morning sun and the view towards Ban Wong O.

 I was hoping that now that the day had come alive then my body would too but it wasn’t quite as simple as that.
 The hill had taken its toll and I was starting to weaken both physically and mentally.
 I was glad to reach the 10k point, in a time of 51:53, knowing that I was now, as near as damn it at the halfway point and there would now be no more thoughts of not finishing the race.

-The countryside was not unlike Scotland with the lush green trees and rain swept fields.
+The countryside was not unlike Scotland with the lush green trees and rain-swept fields.
 We ran past the first of two prisons at the seven-mile point and then the other before reaching the Kok.
 With the earlier downpour, the river was a lovely shade of light brown and flowing fast just beneath our feet as we crossed the low bridge and headed towards Rim Kok and the eight-mile point.
 I got a great lift as I ran through the village.
 The locals were setting up their stalls on both sides of the road but stopped their daily chores when the saw the sight of this 6’ farang with his bright yellow running vest running up the middle of their street.
-With broad smiles on their wrinkled dark faces and eyes glistering in the morning sun, they stood up as in unison and cheered me along my way.
+With broad smiles on their wrinkled dark faces and eyes glistering in the morning sun, they stood up in unison and cheered me along my way.

 I hard to work hard uphill for the next two miles before eventually reaching the 10-mile drink station and being rewarded with an I had an electrolyte drink and tried to refocus.
 There was a sign indicating that there was now 5k to go.
 ‘Only 5k,’ I thought.
 True my body was weak and sore and I was feeling nauseous but my mind was strong and I continued my climb up the hill.
 I even managed to catch a fellow runner who turned and said “Good job, you run well.
 Only four to go”.
 Trust me, I didn’t feel well but I tried to thank him anyway but I fear that my response came out as a cough and a splutter rather than a ‘Khrup’.
 ‘Twenty-five or so more minutes, that’s all, let’s do this” I shouted internally, encouraging my body and in particular my legs to keep going.